huskeypm/cellmigration/README.md

 # Getting started
 <a name="start"></a>
 - Refer to https://colab.research.google.com/drive/1Txu8ufScId-AqEvYnLM-yJx1kzMM_256?usp=sharing for a colab notebook that can quickly get you started
+- The notebook is also copied here: conda_openmm_pytraj.ipynb

 <a name="install"></a>